bm4cs/bencode.io/content/posts/2025-06-20-retrospective-project-x.md

 - Developed a love for TUI based tools
 - Reinforced appreciation for simple, reliable tools
 - Enhanced leadership and influence skills
+- I now appreciate that software projects are more about people than code

 ## Lessons for Future Projects